oaqa/FlexNeuART/README.md

 This is a learning-to-rank pipeline, which is a part of the project where we study applicability of k-nearest neighbor search methods to IR and QA applications.
 This project is supported primarily by the NSF grant **#1618159** : "[Matching and Ranking via Proximity Graphs: Applications to Question Answering and Beyond](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1618159&HistoricalAwards=false)".

 The master branch contains a new, simplified version of this package, which has a better integration with NMSLIB.
 It also has support for external scorers, in particular, implemented in Python.
 We will keep working on improving this version and respective documentation.
 A basic usage/installation example can be found [in these notebooks](scripts/notebooks).
 More detailed documentation is in preparation.
+Please, note that currently the toolkit is still under active development.

 Previous work can be found in the following branches branches: